jianfushen/jianfushen.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Terry is an assistant professor of finance at the Beijing Normal University – Hong Kong Baptist University United International College.
+He received his Ph.D. in Real Estate Economics from Hong Kong Polytechnic University.
+His research interests include Sustainability, Corporate Finance, Political Economy and Real Estate Economics.
+Terry passed the CFA Level III and FRM Part II examinations and has several published papers in reputable journals such as the Journal of Real Estate Finance and Economics (SSCI, ABS 3, ABDC “A” journal).
 {style="text-align: justify;"}